polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 7. Governance upgrade proposal(s).
 8. Monitoring of the upgrade process.

-## Performance

-This proposal has no immediate performance considerations.

-## Ergonomics

-This proposal makes no changes to the existing end-user experience.

-## Backwards Compatibility
+## Performance, Ergonomics and Compatibility

+No specific considerations.

 Parachains already deployed into the Polkadot UC MUST have a clear plan of action to migrate to an agile Coretime market.

+While this proposal does not introduce documentable features per se, adequate documentation must be provided to potential purchasers of Polkadot Coretime.
+This SHOULD include any alterations to the Polkadot-SDK software collection, most likely Cumulus.

-## Security considerations
+## Testing, Security and Privacy

+Regular testing through unit tests, integration tests, manual testnet tests, zombie-net tests and fuzzing SHOULD be conducted.

 A regular security review SHOULD be conducted prior to deployment through a review by the Web3 Foundation economic research group.

 Any final implementation MUST pass a professional external security audit.

-## Privacy considerations

 The proposal introduces no new privacy concerns.

-## Testing

-Regular testing through unit tests, integration tests, manual testnet tests, zombie-net tests and fuzzing SHOULD be conducted.

-## Documentation

-While this proposal does not introduce documentable features per se, adequate documentation must be provided to potential purchasers of Polkadot Coretime.
-This SHOULD include any alterations to the Polkadot-SDK software collection, most likely Cumulus.
+## Future Directions and Related Material

+RFC-2 proposes a means of implementing the high-level allocations within the Relay-chain.

+Additional work should specify the interface for the instantaneous market revenue so that the Broker chain can ensure Bulk Coretime placed in the instantaneous market is properly compensated.

-## Drawbacks, alternatives, and unknowns
+## Drawbacks, Alternatives and Unknowns

 None at present.

-## Prior art and references
+## Prior Art and References

 None.